 RICHMOND, Va.
-(WWBT) - Hospitalizations for coronavirus are trending downward in Virginia with more than 23,600 coronavirus patients now discharged from hospitals, according to the Virginia Hospital and Healthcare Association.
-The numbers give a glimpse at recoveries throughout Virginia.
+(WWBT) - Over 52,000 coronavirus patients have now been discharged from hospitals, according to the Virginia Hospital and Healthcare Association.
+The number gives a glimpse at recoveries throughout Virginia.

 As the number of COVID-19 cases continues to rise throughout Virginia, the Virginia Hospital and Healthcare Association (VHHA) is also keeping track of the state’s hospital bed and ventilator availability.